steemit/smt-whitepaper/smt-manual/manual.md

 Unlike application-general blockchains, such as Ethereum, that inherently avoid application-specific primitives at the core of the protocol, Steem offers a structured public content database for storing plain text in tandem with content primitives that developers can build from - including Account Names, Posts, Comments, Votes and Account Balance.
 These primitives benefit the blockchain-based applications by helping to establish application-interoperability and fast developer onboarding.
 Without these primitives, second order databases need to be structured specifically for a blockchain-based application, which may give rise to many second-order application-specific databases competing with each other.
 The rise of multiple second layer content databases likely splits the potential network effect for the blockchain as a CMS, and reduces the potential for application-interoperability - which provides consumer safety benefits by allowing end users to move fluidly from one blockchain-based application to another.

-# Increasing Market Demand for STEEM with Implicit Value Drivers rather than Fees
+# Increasing Market Demand for STEEM with SMTs and Implicit Value Drivers rather than Fees

 There are several new value drivers to STEEM with the creation of SMTs.